armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-6.md

 To make the dynamic timeout available, you need to enable the feature flag in Orca and Deck.

 On the Orca side, the feature flag overrides the default value rollback timeout - 5 min - with a UI input from the user.
+You will need to add this block to the **orca.yml** file if you want to enable the dynamic rollback timeout feature.

 ```
 {
-  "yaml,"
-   "orca.yml,"
   "rollback:"
   "timeout:"
     "enabled: true"